-The Department of Mathematics and Computer Science offers three major programs in computing: a Bachelor of Science in computer science, a Bachelor of Science in computer information systems and a Bachelor of Science in computer science with healthcare information technology.
+The Department of Mathematics and Computer Science offers two major programs in computing: a Bachelor of Science in computer science and a Bachelor of Science in computer science with healthcare information technology.

-All three majors have a common set of core courses for the first two years of study, preparing students with a strong foundation in software programming and application development.
-The majors diverge for the upper-level courses, with computer science majors acquiring a strong understanding of how and why technology works, while computer information systems majors focus on learning how to apply technology to solve complex business problems.
+Both majors have a common set of core courses for the first two years of study, preparing students with a strong foundation in software programming and application development.
+The majors diverge for the upper-level courses, with computer science majors acquiring a strong understanding of how and why technology works, while healthcare information technology majors focus on learning how to apply technology to healthcare-related industries.

 The major in computer science leading to the Bachelor of Science degree prepares students for a career in technology, as well as graduate study in computer science.
 Computer science careers span the spectrum of possibilities: from working for national companies with large, well-established technology departments to founding entrepreneurial start-up companies at the frontier of future technology to filling critical support roles in virtually all possible fields, including medicine, business, manufacturing, consulting, government, law, and research.